 An entire month dedicated towards the celebration and flaunting of facial hair, is Movember for real?
 And yes it is for a real and noble cause i.e. to teach the macho beings that once in a while it’s okay to stop by at a clinic and have a little chat with the doctor (read: spread awareness on men’s health issues primarily prostate cancer and other male cancers).

-Here’s my feminist case on the ‘flaunt a moustache’ month: One, I think it’s an unfair masculine alternate to the pink ribbon, a blue belt would suffice.
-Two: I along with many other women need this ‘celebration for a cause’ month (may be two) more than the men.
+Here’s my feminist case on the ‘flaunt a mustache’ month: One, I think it’s an unfair masculine alternate to the pink ribbon, a blue belt would suffice.
+Two: I along with many other women need this ‘celebration for a cause’ month (maybe two) more than the men.
 And here’s why.

 So yes, give us Movember and we’ll take care of it all: finances, health, time and the MEN.

 P.S: I support the cause & if a mustache can save a life or enlighten a mind I’m all for it.
 So keep calm and grow on!
 Come on, we all can sport both a mustache and a sense of humor.
 Can’t we?